 - Slut-Shaming: Gertrude does this to Sylvia for allegedly flirting with a boy during a town picnic and believing that she's "been with every boy in town".

-- Teen Pregnancy: Gertrude tells Sylvia that she had her oldest daughter Paula at young age.
-Paula herself gets pregnant by her cheating boyfriend (though somehow doesn't show after months have passed).
+- Teen Pregnancy: Gertrude had her oldest daughter Paula at a young age, and Paula herself gets pregnant by her cheating boyfriend.
 Gertrude is unable to deal with the thought that Paula made the same mistake she did, leading her to blame poor Sylvia for her daughter's choices and ultimately torture her to death as a way to take out her fury on someone.

 - Torture Cellar: Where Sylvia is eventually kept.